SEACAP: Social and Emotional Competence for Children and Parents

 What’s next

-We will be seeking funding to continue evaluating SEACAP and continue looking for partners to implement and evaluate SEACAP at additional sites through community organizations that serve a diverse range of families, to see if the results will be replicated.
-As part of the UW’s Population Health Initiative, CCFW Director Dr. Liliana Lengua is partnering with colleagues from UW Schools of Medicine, Social Work, Law, and the Center for Healthy Equity, Diversity & Inclusion to adapt the SEACAP parenting program for Latinx families with vulnerable immigration status.
+We continue evaluating SEACAP and looking for partners to implement and evaluate SEACAP at additional sites through community organizations that serve a diverse range of families, particularly using a task-sharing or train-the-trainer approach.
+As part of the UW’s Population Health Initiative, CCFW Director Dr. Liliana Lengua is partnering with colleagues from UW Schools of Medicine, Social Work, Law, and the Center for Healthy Equity, Diversity & Inclusion to adapt the SEACAP parenting program for Latinx families, and with ITHS funding, we are evaluating a task-sharing approach to offering SEACAP to parents who are returning to the community after incarceration.

 Interested in Learning More?